panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2021-10-06-PMC/2021-10-06-PMC_Meeting.md

 2. Face to face meeting in Copenhagen.

-3. Updates on PaNOSC/ExPaNDS Symposium
+3. Updates on PaNOSC/ExPaNDS Symposium + answers from LEAPS/GA

 4. News from ExPaNDS (5 min)